Basics of Taxation in Australia

 4. I have been receiving fortnightly payments of the Family Tax Benefit all year.
 Do I still have a deadline for lodging my tax return?

-For example, for payments received during the 2019-20 income year, you will be required to lodge your 2020 tax return by June 30 2021.
-In addition, if you have a partner, their tax return will also have to be lodged by that date.
+For instance, if you received payments during the 2019-20 income year, you will be expected to file your tax return for the 2020 fiscal year by the 30th of June in 2021.
+In addition to this, the tax return of your spouse, if you have one, must also be submitted by the aforementioned date.

 5. How do I know if I’m eligible for the Family Tax Benefit?